-This manual is intended for all TrackRecord users, TrackRecord administrators, and programmers writing modules to access a TrackRecord database.
+The TrackRecord User's Guide is intended for all TrackRecord users, administrators, and programmers writing modules to access a TrackRecord database.
+It includes the following parts:

-- Users should read Part 1 (chapters 1 through 10) for information about TrackRecord's concepts and user interface and to learn how to enter information into TrackRecord, how to use predefined reports to display the contents of the TrackRecord database, and how to format custom TrackRecord reports. - Administrators should read Part 2 (Chapters 11 and 12) for a description of administration tasks. - Programmers should read Appendix A.
+- Part 1 (Chapter 1 through Chapter 11)- Information designed to aid users by providing information about TrackRecord's concepts and user interface.
+It also includes instruction on entering information into TrackRecord, using predefined reports to display the contents of the TrackRecord database, and formatting custom TrackRecord reports. - Part 2 (Chapter 12 and Chapter 13)- Description of various administrative tasks that must be performed before TrackRecord can be used and the actions required to create and maintain the TrackRecord database. - Appendix- Reference material for programmers writing modules to access the TrackRecord databases.